ChrisLeon84/Runge-Kutta-Algorithm/README.md

 # Runge-Kutta-Algorithm

 Algorithm to solve a system of first order differentual equations, written in Python.

-The algorithm is useful for
+The algorithm is useful for Hamtilonian mechanics since,

-$`\sqrt{2}`$.
+p<sub>i</sub> = - $\partial$